Six more years of Putin will worry many countries. But not China - KESQ

 But that doesn’t mean countries tied to Moscow aren’t also watching the conflict in Ukraine carefully.
 That may be especially true for China, Russia’s most powerful strategic partner.

+Chinese state media credulously reported the election results Monday with official news agency Xinhua highlighting Putin’s promise to continue to promote “national development,” while another state media headline hailed Russia’s “steadily advancing political process.”

+Coverage also noted Putin’s comments on China made during a news conference Sunday night, where he pointed to the “coinciding of state interests” between the two countries and reiterated his backing of Beijing’s claim over the self-ruling democracy of Taiwan.

-Beijing has already reaped significant benefit from the war and stands to continue doing so –- as long as it doesn’t trend toward a Russian defeat.
+China has reaped significant benefit from the war and stands to continue doing so – as long as it doesn’t trend toward a Russian defeat.

 Chinese buyers lapped up record levels of Moscow’s crude oil in 2023, while exports of items such as cars and household electronics to Russia expanded since the invasion, buoying trade to a record high and boosting Chinese yuan-denominated transactions.